Tom Brady Talks His Friendship With Donald Trump

 “I’m a pretty positive person, so I don’t want to create any distractions for our team and so forth,” Brady said.
 “I just try and stay positive and actually this world could use a little more positivity.
 Everything’s not great in this world and everything is not great in life.
 But if you try and take a positive approach … I try to do that.
 I try to do that in practice.
 I try to do that with my team.
 I try to do that with my family.
 That’s how I go about life.
 I don’t like negativity.
 I don’t like a lot of confrontation.
 Those things don’t make me feel very good.
 I wouldn’t be a good talk show host.”

 In his personal life, Brady says he doesn’t have anything to complain about.
-He says he’s blessed to have a family that loves and supports him, and his life is overall very good.
+He says he’s blessed to have a family who loves and supports him, and his life is overall very good.

 “It’s just a friendship.
 I have a lot of friends.
 I call a lot of people,” Tom Brady says of calling Donald Trump https://t.co/VTeMgXhaFE pic.twitter.com/6VahyGpAWk